cbarbu12/cbarbu12/README.md

 - 👋 Hi, I’m @cbarbu12
-- 👀 I’m interested in Web Developemnt, Automation, Scripting, Networking.
+- 👀 I’m interested in Software Developemnt, Automation, Scripting, Networking.
-- 🌱 I’m currently learning a lot of skills related to my interests.
+- 🌱 I’m currently learning a lot of technologies related to my interests.
-- 💞️ I’m looking to collaborate on Web Project.

 <!---
 cbarbu12/cbarbu12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.